-The potential benefits of Electrical Muscle Stimulation (EMS) are undeniable.
+The potential benefits of Electro Muscle Stimulation (EMS) are undeniable.
 Possible positive side effects include cellulite reduction, muscle building, and more.
 One of the most obvious downfalls of traditional resistance training is muscle soreness.
 However, EMS has also proven beneficial for muscle recovery.

 For most of us, the discomfort following an intense workout is something we’ve grown accustomed to.
 Following leg-day, you might find it difficult to even walk up a single flight of stairs.